Royalj25/HobbyRecommender/SampleOutput.md

 ## Notes

-- The program uses a series of yes/no questions to determine the best hobby recommendation based on the user’s preferences.
 - The responses are written in different cases (uppercase, lowercase, mixed) to show that the program treats input as **case-insensitive**.
 - Each decision path leads to one final hobby suggestion (e.g., Painting, Programming, Go-Karting, etc.).
-- Users who select “no” when asked if they want to find a new hobby will immediately exit the program.
+- All other input combinations will generate a similar interactive experience, following the same logical structure.
 - The program currently does **not handle invalid inputs** (such as numbers or unrelated text).
 It assumes the user will answer with “yes” or “no.”
-- All other input combinations will generate a similar interactive experience, following the same logical structure.